CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 * Theory, sorted by alphabet (Include cross-reference entries between normal and shorthand spelling, so you can use it for reading or writing.)
 * Vocabulary (Only include abbreviations, words that demonstrate a new rule, and words you expect to struggle with.)

+Only write as much of the rule as you need for quick reference.

 Update this book at the end of each homework session – after your hand is comfortable with the new shapes.
 Sort the contents of each page in any order that makes sense to you.
 The order does not have to be perfect.

 When a page is filled, rewrite it spread over two or more pages, to make room for more.
+This copying will help you remember the rules.

 You will find that you need shorter explanations and fewer examples for familiar rules each time.

-Making the binder will help you learn the rules, and will also give you a quick way to look them up.
+I wouldn't omit rules, though, since a list can help with the column method for reading difficult words.

 ### A Note on Word Lists